-Everything after this semicolon at this point in verse 2 is a list, outline or even a summary (separated by commas) that describes the way and the path of personal ascension (to the presence/face of the Lord).
+Everything after this semicolon at this point in verse 2 is a list, an outline, or even a summary separated by commas that describes the path of personal ascension (to the presence/face of the Lord).
 He’s saying he desires the same privileged experience that “the fathers” had been taught about from the beginning and that they also received.

-…desiring also to be one who possessed great knowledge [knowledge of heavenly things],
+…desiring also to be one who possessed great knowledge,

-Abraham had a desire to receive what the father’s had received.
-Because of his desire, sufficient hope and faith in the Lord Jesus Christ he also personally received.
+Abraham had a desire to receive what the father’s had already received.
+Because of his desire, sufficient hope, and faith in the Lord Jesus Christ he also personally received.
 He became an heir and high priest after the order of the Son of God.

 3 It was conferred [exhorted; encouraged] upon me from the fathers; it came down [taught] from the fathers, from the beginning of time, yea, even from the beginning, or before the foundation of the earth [the path of eternal growth is everlasting], down to the present time, even the right of the firstborn, or the first man, who is Adam, or first father, through the fathers unto me.

 Since it was revealed and taught to Adam and Eve, the Lord commanded that it be taught to their posterity that they also might receive.
-Abraham had knowledge of the records of “the father” (Adam down through Noah and his righteous posterity).
+Abraham had knowledge of the records of “the fathers” (Adam/Eve down through Noah and his righteous posterity).

 4 I sought for mine appointment unto the Priesthood [type of relationship with the Lord God] according to the appointment of God unto the fathers concerning the seed.

-[Note: When one “has the priesthood”, they are in a working and mentoring relationship with the Lord God.
+[Note: To “have the priesthood” may not be what you currently understand it to be.
+When a person “has the priesthood” they are in an ongoing Mentor-apprentice relationship with the Lord God.
 Each priesthood/relationship has a specific purpose to help an individual progress.
 To help fulfill each purpose, the Lord God offers power that is available through various gifts of the spirit.
 In all priesthoods/relationships a person must always seek for permission (authority) to use God’s power because the power is and always has been God’s power–never beholden by a person.]

 JourneyDoctrineOfChrist.org is based on complimentary, online Study Guides to help you learn, believe, live and teach the Doctrine of Christ.
 The Study Guides invite any and all to see and know this truth for themselves that the Savior, Jesus Christ, has in fact introduced His doctrine and He personally invites all to literally receive Him while in the flesh (mortality).